bragebr/openPORE/README.md

 mkdir reactingCylinder
 ~~~

-In this folder, feel free to download the example provided (reactingCylinder) in this repository.
+In this folder, feel free to download the example provided (reactingCylinder.cpp) in this repository.
 To run this program, include the Makefile in the same folder and run
 ~~~
 make
 mpirun -np X reactingCylinder